Stability Ball Seated Dumbbell Shoulder Press exercise demonstration image

 Home Friendly

-A vertical push exercise performed sitting on a stability ball, targeting the shoulders and core stabilizers.
-It is used to build upper body strength and functional stability.
+A vertical push using dumbbells while seated on a stability ball that targets shoulders and engages core for upper body strength and balance stability.

 About Exercise